pietersartain/pietersartain.com-hugo/content/post/2018-07-17-some-advice-about-cvs-and-resumes.md

 Your CV is working if you're getting plenty of calls about it.
 If you can't get through to a face-to-face, that's probably not because you have a bad CV.
 But that's another topic, for another time.

-While I'm not in the market for a new job as of this post date, you can find my last used actual CV [here](/public/pesartain-manager-resume-20170228.pdf) and my hero paragraph and current work history on [LinkedIn](https://www.linkedin.com/in/pietersartain/) where I've taken _most_ of my own advice.
+While I'm not in the market for a new job as of this post date, you can find my hero paragraph and current work history on [LinkedIn](https://www.linkedin.com/in/pietersartain/) where I've taken _most_ of my own advice.